Companies are failing at implementing quality learning.

 In my work at CMOE, I find that careful analysis of key metrics and KPIs is another effective tool for identifying bottlenecks in performance.
 Ultimately what is most important is that learning and development initiatives are linked to and a solution to bottlenecks and capabilities that will help the organization achieve excellence.

-In your opinion, what are some of the most common mistakes that companies make with employee training programs?
+Interviewer: In your opinion, what are some of the most common mistakes that companies make with employee training programs?

 The most common mistake I see is when organizations don’t get buy-in and support from leadership for employee training programs.
 I have seen organizations waste significant resources by not getting buy-in for the programs and initiatives being rolled out.
-Organizations who do this successfully will give leaders exposure to what is being delivered in employee training programs so they can play a significant role in ensuring transfer and sustainability occurs as well as a model of what is expected.
+Organizations that do this successfully will give leaders exposure to what is being delivered in employee training programs so they can play a significant role in ensuring transfer and sustainability occurs as well as a model of what is expected.

 Many organizations make the mistake of not having strong application and sustainability strategies in place when employee training programs are deployed and behavior change becomes short-lived.
 We work closely with our clients to pinpoint how leaders will be enrolled in the sustainability process as well as strategies and tools that will help employees build on their learning.

-In your experience, what are some of the biggest complaints you hear employees have about their company’s training programs?
+Interviewer: In your experience, what are some of the biggest complaints you hear employees have about their company’s training programs?

 A program not being relevant and linked to the actual work an employee does and the real challenges they face is the biggest complaint I hear.
 So, customizing training programs to meet the unique needs of a learner and the situations they find themselves in on a daily basis is the most important factor in avoiding this issue.

-Beyond being linked to an effective training program, I would imagine that an employee’s performance would be linked to the much broader company culture as well.
+Interviewer: Beyond being linked to an effective training program, I would imagine that an employee’s performance would be linked to the much broader company culture as well.
 Can you tell us a little bit more about the intersection where corporate training and company culture meet?
 How do you address friction between training and culture?

 Fundamentally, to avoid friction between training and culture, training must align with, reinforce, and support the company’s culture and espoused beliefs.
 To do that, organizations need to be very clear about what the company’s culture looks and feels like (or should look like and feel like) and what employees are expected to do to create that culture.
 Then training can become the mechanism for building or maintaining the culture.
 In my work with clients, we connect training topics of all types with the values and beliefs of a company and help employees see how the skills they are developing will build a culture of excellence.

-You see people as an organization’s most valuable asset.
+Interviewer: You see people as an organization’s most valuable asset.
 Your job is to help improve that asset.
 What other things outside the world of training help organizations improve people as an asset?

 One-on-one coaching, in formal and informal situations, is the most important tool in maximizing talent and helping people improve, grow, and develop.
 Organizations with leaders who consistently engage in coaching conversations about performance improvement opportunities, as well as development opportunities, are far more successful at engaging employees and driving bottom-line results.
 Numerous studies have shown that people tend to leave companies because of their boss rather than the company itself.
 The antidote to this problem is simple… leaders need to be coaches.
-This is how they can unlock the potential of the workforce and build a culture where people want to stay.
+This is how they can unlock the workforce’s potential and build a culture where people want to stay.

 A few other strategies worth mentioning include recognizing the efforts and results of employees, providing ongoing development opportunities, and providing a clear line of sight about career paths and options.
 Employees want to understand how they can provide value now and over the long term.

-What are some examples of great companies that invest heavily in the education of their employees?
+Interviewer: What are some examples of great companies that invest heavily in the education of their employees?
 What do you believe makes their employee training programs so effective?

 Companies that invest in the training and development of their employees have higher levels of employee satisfaction and bottom-line performance that can be sustained.
-And in these companies, employees and leaders are more satisfied because they feel that their company is investing in their success, which is especially important to the modern workforce.
+In these companies, employees and leaders are more satisfied because they feel that their company is investing in their success, which is especially important to the modern workforce.
 In the companies I have observed and worked with, people are able to respond to setbacks and obstacles more effectively when there is a robust emphasis on education and development in the organization.
 They just seem better equipped to handle all types of situations.
-I also have observed that people are better equipped to handle change, adapt, and grow as the organization makes strategic shifts to stay competitive and on the leading edge.
+I also have observed that people are better equipped to manage change, adapt, and grow as the organization makes strategic shifts to stay competitive and on the leading edge.

-You have a blog post called “gaining a competitive edge through eLearning”.
+Interviewer: You have a blog post called “Gaining a competitive edge through eLearning”.
 What mistakes do many companies who put together employee training packages in-house make?
 I ask this question because many of the companies who create online learning material might be subject matter experts but lack a background in pedagogy.
 Taking this into consideration, how can companies maximize the impact of their online training courses?

 One of the biggest mistakes companies make when creating online training is not implementing quality teaching and learning processes through a theoretical foundation such as Bloom’s taxonomy.
 Bloom’s taxonomy, consisting of six levels of learning is accepted internationally as a quality pedagogy for teaching and learning.
 The six levels of Bloom’s taxonomy are: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating.
 When creating content companies can ask themselves, Can the student recall or remember the information?
 Can the student explain ideas or concepts?
 Can the student use the information in a new way?
 Can the student distinguish between different parts?
 Can the student justify a stand or decision?
 Can students create a new product or point of view?
 These questions link to the levels in Bloom’s taxonomy and can be the cornerstone of an impactful online learning course.
 It is crucial that designers of eLearning content, as well as instructor-led programs, understand the needs of adult learners.
 I also believe that training content that is backed by research and skill-oriented has a much greater impact on the development of employees and the performance of an organization.
 It isn’t always easy—but it is important for organizations to get this right.